mkolas/discord-soundboard/README.md

 ### Run!

 The bot can then be run with `go run main.go` from the `$GOPATH/src/github.com/mkolas/discord-soundboard` directory.
 More preferably, you can run `go install` which will create a `discord-soundboard` execuable in `$GOPATH/bin`.
-You'll have to copy the `config` and `sounds` directories over to `$GOPATH.bin`, but running from the `bin` directory will allow you to keep an installed binary away from any code you may choose to modify.
+You'll have to copy the `config` and `sounds` directories over to `$GOPATH/bin`, but running from the `bin` directory will allow you to keep an installed binary away from any code you may choose to modify.

 ### Commands